mikeactual/IdeationFX/README.md

 Nothing here is presented as finished or authoritative.
 This is a place to think in public, lightly, and revise as understanding improves.

 If you’re reading this as a peer, feel free to skim, question, or ignore anything that doesn’t resonate.
 If you’re just browsing, the primer is the best place to start.
+If still curious The_Toolbook descibes the tools.

 — mike